Film Noir · The Grammar of Shadow

 The femme fatale in focus

-The most dangerous person in a noir is usually the one the camera treats as if she is in charge.
-The femme fatale — Phyllis Dietrichson in Double Indemnity, Kathie Moffat in Out of the Past (1947) — is often framed high, lit clean, and placed so the man has to look up at her or cross the room toward her.
+The camera often gives the most dangerous character the strongest position.
+The femme fatale, such as Phyllis Dietrichson in Double Indemnity or Kathie Moffat in Out of the Past (1947), is framed high and lit clean.
+The man has to look up at her, or cross the room toward her.

-The composition hands her a power the dialogue keeps pretending she doesn't have.
-Watch where the camera stands and who it makes you look up to, and you'll know who is steering long before the man does.
+The composition gives her a power the dialogue keeps denying.
+Watch where the camera stands, and who it makes you look up to.
+You will see who's in control before the man does.

 Device 04 · Surface

-Noir shoots at night, on location — and then makes the wet pavement work.
-A rain-slicked street doubles every light and every figure, so the world arrives pre-reflected and slightly unreal.
+Noir shoots at night and on location, then puts the wet pavement to use.
+A rain-slicked street doubles every light and every figure, so the scene looks reflected and slightly unreal.

 Device 05 · Voice